knowledge-graphs-tutorial/examples/README.md

 # Knowledge graph paper examples

-This repository contains examples in concrete syntaxes from the Knowledge Graphs paper (under review for ACM CSUR), along with links to useful resources.
+This repository contains examples in concrete syntaxes from the Knowledge Graphs paper (under review for ACM CSUR).
 See also the extended version of the paper: [Hogan, A., et al. (2020).
-Knowledge graphs. arXiv preprint arXiv:2003.02320.](https://arxiv.org/abs/2003.02320)
+Knowledge Graphs. arXiv preprint arXiv:2003.02320.](https://arxiv.org/abs/2003.02320)

 If you find any material in the paper or this repository useful, please cite it as: